-If you are reading this the chances that you are a blogger are high.
+If you are reading this then the chances that you are a blogger are high.
 If you are reading this and aren’t a blogger, then the chances that you know a blogger (me) are pretty high too.

 In case you are neither and are still reading this, thank you.
 You have questions, you say?
 Fire away!